fabian-sp/ncOPT/README.md

 Key functionalities of the package:

 * forward and backward pass of functions can be done on GPU
-* batched evaluation and Jacobian computation using Pytorch's `autograd`; no gradient implementation needed
+* batched evaluation and Jacobian computation using PyTorch's `autograd`; no gradient implementation needed
 * support for inequality *and* equality constraints; constraints can use only a subset of the optimization variable as input